Why safer vaping devices that don't explode will not be available in the U.S.

 UL, the global safety company that tests and certifies tens of thousands of consumer products each year, now has a safety standard for electronic cigarettes — and Joyetech, a big player in the e-cigarette market based in southern California, is the first manufacturer with a vaping product that meets this rigorous standard.

-But here’s the rub: When the eGo A10, Joyetech’s UL-certified vaping device, hits the market this month it will be sold in Canada, but not the U.S.
+But here’s the rub: When the eGo AiO, Joyetech’s UL-certified vaping device, hits the market this month it will be sold in Canada, but not the U.S.

 Joshua Church, Joyetech’s chief regulatory and compliance officer, said safety is important to his company.
 “We did this (UL certification) to protect American consumers, but we can’t sell directly to them,” Church said in an exclusive interview from Shenzhen, China.
 “We’ve been frozen out of the U.S. market by the FDA whose last concern is product innovation.
 So, we're sitting here stuck in the water.”